systematic-magic/AgingPubMed/editorials_html.rst

    	  	:alt: Figure number
    	  	:scale: 99%

-	Same variations are allowed for "Fig."

-	- Check that words "Figure" or "Fig." as well as number (and letter) are hyperlinked.
+	- Check that the word "Figure" as well as number (and letter) are hyperlinked.

 	- Check that figure has at least 1 callout in the text.

+	If callout is missing, please contact author.

 12.5.
 Check that figure and its legend are displaying properly in pop-out window.